 Strategic Risks: Decided by the board, these are decisions that concern the objectives and direction of the business.
 Examples include: merger & acquisition risk, market stagnation risk, change management risk, and financial risk.

 Operational Risks: Operational risks stem from the day-to-day operations of running the business.
 They include data loss, staff turnover, machinery breakage, and changes in internal resources.

-Regardless of the type of business risk you are managing, taking a top-down approach will help to guide the entire organization when it comes to risks.
-By enforcing a risk management culture within your organization, every department will understand the current landscape, operational and strategic risks, and the kinds of risks that are worth taking.
+Regardless of the type of business risk you are managing, taking a top-down approach will help to guide the entire organisation when it comes to risks.
+By enforcing a risk management culture within your organisation, every department will understand the current landscape, operational and strategic risks, and the kinds of risks that are worth taking.

 While it shouldn’t be the sole responsibility of the C-suite or managers to consider risk and understand how to deal with it, the strategy and plans need to come from the top.
 A proper risk management assessment includes an outline of risks, plans for action in the event of a negative outcome, and putting the right people in place to manage the situation effectively and in a timely manner.